saingersoll/squirrel-gurlz/README.md

 ### Reading in the data

-The survey data was originally collected and stored in to files available at this link:
+The survey data was originally collected and stored in files available at this link:

 https://allisonhorst.github.io/palmerpenguins/